-If you are considering enrolling your child in the school as a Prep in 2021, we would love to have you.
-COVID-19 has made it difficult to run our usual series of tours so we’ve created the below virtual tour.
+If you are considering enrolling your child in the school as a Prep in 2022, we would love to have you.
+School tours are running each Tuesday morning from 9am-10am.
+Bookings are essential, please call the school office on 9481 0009 or email at email@example.com to book.
 You can also hear about our approach directly from our amazing Prep teachers.

 As always, you can also contact the school directly for more information about us.

 If your child is transferring from another school, whether it be local, interstate or overseas, the student and parent community will make them feel welcome from the outset.
 A tour of the school can be arranged with notice.
 Please contact the school principal to discuss how we can best facilitate the transfer.

 We are a community of learners – students, parents and staff – learning, working and sharing together.

 Every day, parents are involved across the school, supporting students and teachers in the learning program, or supporting the school by providing expertise in a particular area of need.

 We value opportunities where teachers and parents can get to know each other and look forward to annual social gatherings such as the Twilight Picnic and the Fete.
 Parents are welcome to visit learning areas to share and celebrate the learning achievements and efforts of students during regular learning expos or showcases.

 Together we endeavor to develop and support students to be literate, numerate and curious and active with a vibrant and engaged community.